ansibleguy/sw_mailcow/README.md

   fqdn: 'srv.template.ansibleguy.net'
   # per example: 'srv.template.ansibleguy.net' must be a valid, public dns-hostname of the server

+  # if you don't have IPv6
+  ipv6: false

   nginx:  # configure the webserver settings => see: https://github.com/ansibleguy/infra_nginx
     aliases: ['mail.template.ansibleguy.net']  # additional domains to add to the certificate
     ssl: